Review of: Robinhood

 In a past review, Investor Junkie founder Larry Ludwig pointed out that most other companies that have attempted free or freemium investments have not fared well.
 While Robinhood accounts are SIPC insured, there is a slight risk Robinhood won’t be around as long as the old guard of online investment firms.

-Free stock brokerage Loyal3 threw in the towel after failing to earn consistent profits, and former free trading platform Zecco became part of TradeKing, which has since been bought by Ally Financial and turned into Ally Invest.
+Free stock brokerage Loyal3 threw in the towel after failing to earn consistent profits, and formerly free trading platform Zecco became part of TradeKing, which has since been bought by Ally Financial and turned into Ally Invest.

 How Does Robinhood Make Money?